 4: Isn’t this what I pay my business rates for?

 No. Business rates are collected by Canterbury City Council and redistributed at a national level.
 The council spends the allocated funding on services that are both statutory and discretionary, and businesses have very little say on what these services are.
 BIDs differ from this as the money is collected locally, ring-fenced and controlled and managed by you.
 It can only then be spent on initiatives detailed in business plan that you have agreed to.
 The BID levy does not pay for anything covered by your business rates.

 5: Does this mean that the local authority will stop providing services?

 No. We have established a baseline service provision from the local authorities.
 Baseline statements have been obtained for the following areas:

-7: How will I know if it’s working?
+6: How do I know if it’s working?

 Long term investment: BIDs allow businesses to influence economic change in their area by raising their own pot of money that is spent on their priorities.

 Economic growth: BIDs deliver good value projects through collective procurement, promote economic growth through enhanced footfall and regional presence, establish practical links between private and public sector institutions, and attract additional inward investment.